realworldocaml/book/en/foreign-function-interface.md

 That's all we need to invoke our first function call to `initscr` to initialize the terminal.
 The `foreign` function accepts two parameters:

-- the C function call name, which is looked up using the `dlsym` C standard library function.
+- the C function call name, which is looked up using the `dlsym` POSIX function.
 - a value that defines the complete set of C function arguments and its return type.
   The `@->` operator adds an argument to the C parameter list and `returning` terminates the parameter list with the return type.